int08h/blog/content/post/ode-to-a-vyukov-queue.md

 [^3]: Akka and JCTools change the algorithm slightly to make it linearizable at the expense of a weaker progress condition in `pop`.
 This is to necessary to conform to the `java.lang.Queue` interface.
 Consult [this post](http://psy-lob-saw.blogspot.com/2015/04/porting-dvyukov-mpsc.html) to start down *that* rabbit-hole (beware it's a deep one).

 Such elegance is not without tradeoffs.
-We'll investigate the compromises and their implications below.
+We'll investigate two commonly discussed shortcomings below--a blocking progress guarantee and serializable consistency--and review their real-world impact.

 > ## Terminology Review
 >